History of Firefighting in Mission – Honouring the Past, Protecting the Future

 Photo taken in 1927: Members of the Mission Volunteer Fire Brigade grouped themselves in front of Mission’s first fire engine.
 From left to right: Johnson Cannon, Joe Holliday, Charlie Boothby, Wilfred Gibbard, Dave Galliford, John Mandale, Charlie Downing, Art Plumridge, and Fire Chief Percy Routledge.

 In December 1908, residents in the Village of Mission commenced discussions on the possibility of having a fire brigade.
-In order to provide some form of fire protection, short pipes each holding a length of hose were spaced at intervals along the main street.
+In order to provide some form of fire protection, short pipes, each holding a length of hose, were spaced at intervals along the main street.
 A roofed frame was erected around each pipe.
-In the event of a fire, every available man into the street to assist.
+In the event of a fire, every available man went into the street to assist.

 The first fire apparatus of any kind was purchased in 1913.
 It had a 50 gallon acid soda and chemical tank mounted on two high wheels and fitted with several hundred feet of one-inch hose.
 Sheer manpower mobiled the apparatus.
 The tank was later mounted onto a wider axle and towed by a motor vehicle.

 The first permanent Volunteer Fire Department was formed in 1927 on the arrival of a new four-cylinder Chevrolet fire truck.
 At that time the fire brigade, under the administration of Fire Chief Percy Routledge, had nine volunteer firefighters.
 The first fire station was located at the site of the present museum building on 2nd Avenue.